awsdocs/aws-storagegateway-user-guide/doc_source/backup-emc.md

 1. In the confirmation box that appears, choose **OK**\.

 The archiving process can take some time to complete\.
-The initial status of the tape is shown as **IN TRANSIT TO VTS**\.
+The initial status of the tape appears as **IN TRANSIT TO VTS**\.
 When archiving starts, the status changes to **ARCHIVING**\.
 When archiving is completed, the tape is no longer listed in the VTL\.

+In the Dell EMC NetWorker software, verify that the tape is no longer in the storage slot\.

+In the navigation pane of the Storage Gateway console, choose **Tapes**\.
+Verify that your archived tape's status is **ARCHIVED**\.

 ## Restoring Data from an Archived Tape in Dell EMC NetWorker<a name="emc-restore-tape"></a>

 Restoring your archived data is a two\-step process:

 1. Retrieve the archived tape a tape gateway\.
-For instructions, see [Retrieving Archived Tapes ](managing-gateway-vtl.md#retrieving-archived-tapes-vtl)\.
+For instructions, see [Retrieving Archived Tapes](managing-gateway-vtl.md#retrieving-archived-tapes-vtl)\.

 1. Use the Dell EMC NetWorker software to restore the data\.
 You do this by creating a restoring a folder file, as you do when restoring data from physical tapes\.
 For instructions, see the [ Using the NetWorker User program](http://www.emc.com/collateral/TechnicalDocument/docu53903.pdf) section of the *EMC NetWorker Administration Guide\.*